Brigade Nord

 Brigade Nord (Brig.
 N.; Northern Brigade) is a major combat formation and brigade of the Norwegian Army, consisting of eight battalions and one military police company.
 It is mostly based in Troms (Bardu Municipality and Målselv Municipality) north of the Arctic Circle.

 The brigade consists of both conscripted and enlisted personnel.
 When fully operational, the brigade is able to conduct operations across the entire conflict spectrum, from peace to war, including high-intensity, mechanised land operations with support from other defence branches and allied forces.

 Organisation

-Responsible for the eight battalions, Brigade Nord ensures that they are equipped and trained to operate together.
+Responsible for the nine battalions, Brigade Nord ensures that they are equipped and trained to operate together.
 Brigade Nord is a complete, tactical joint system that has the overall command, ensuring cooperation and effectiveness across the battalions.
 Brigade Nord is largely organised according to the same principles today as when it was established in 1953, as the Brigade in Northern Norway, with subdivisions representing a dedicated subject field.
-Brigade Nord currently consists of eight battalions, brigade staffs and a military police company, which in total account for about 5,000 soldiers.
+Brigade Nord currently consists of nine battalions, brigade staffs and a military police company, which in total account for about 5,000-6000 soldiers.

 The Norwegian Brigade Nord have taken Tynset Municipality in a simulated operation during NATO exercise Trident Juncture 2018.